 - making planning legislation

-- oversight and guidance for councils, including the power to ‘call-in’ and make the decision on an application that has been submitted to a council
+- oversight and guidance for councils, including the power to ‘call-in’ and make the decision on an application that was submitted to a council

-- provide support to the local councils to monitor performance management and bring forward continuous improvement initiatives
+- providing support to the local councils to monitor performance management and bring forward continuous improvement initiatives

-- taking forward work flowing from the Reinvestment & Reform Initiative specifically in relation to Crumlin Road Gaol, Belfast and St Lucia Barracks, Omagh.
+- progressing workflow from the Reinvestment & Reform Initiative for Crumlin Road Gaol, Belfast and St Lucia Barracks, Omagh

 The role of councils